MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-sap/examples-for-select-statement.md

 manager: "anneta"
 ---
 # Examples for SELECT Statement
-This topic shows example syntax for various SELECT statements:
+This topic shows example syntax for various SELECT statements.

+## Sample statements

 -   To list details about flights listed in the table named SPFLI, use the following syntax: